SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

  ## Soft delete a container

+> [!Warning]
+>
+>Deleting a container may cause unexpected issues for the SharePoint Embedded application it belongs to and may interrupt the application's usage.
+This action should only be performed by admins when absolutely necessary.

 Deleting a container can have implications on the functionality of a SharePoint Embedded app, Here are some examples of the potential issues that an application can encounter when deleting a container.

-Data Loss: Deleting a container removes all its content.
+1. **Data Loss:** Deleting a container removes all its content.
 If the SharePoint Embedded application relies on the data stored within the deleted container, the app might no longer function as expected or might lose access to critical information.

-Broken Links: If the SharePoint Embedded application contains links or references to the deleted container, those links become broken, leading to errors or malfunctioning features within the app.
+2. **Broken Links:** If the SharePoint Embedded application contains links or references to the deleted container, those links become broken, leading to errors or malfunctioning features within the app.

-Permissions Issues: Deleting a container can affect permissions settings.
+3. **Permissions Issues:** Deleting a container can affect permissions settings.
 If the SharePoint Embedded app relies on specific permissions granted to the deleted container, it might encounter permission issues and fail to function properly.
 Therefore, it's essential to carefully consider the consequences of deleting a container and ensure that appropriate measures are taken to mitigate any potential issues.

 A container can be soft deleted from the Active containers page for any business reason by the CTA.
 By default, the delete button is deactivated.
 On selecting a container, the delete button is activated.
 The CTA can then select the delete button.